mockoon/mockoon/packages/cli/README.md

 To load the Mockoon data, you can either mount a local data file and pass `mockoon-cli start` flags at the end of the command:

-`docker run -d --mount type=bind,source=/home/your-data-file.json,target=/data,readonly -p 3000:3000 mockoon/cli:latest --data data --port 3000`
+`docker run -d --mount type=bind,source=/home/your-data-file.json,target=/home/mockoon/data/your-data-file.json,readonly -p 3000:3000 mockoon/cli:latest --data /home/mockoon/data/your-data-file.json --port 3000`

 Or directly pass a URL to the `mockoon-cli start` command, without mounting a local data file: